 Clinical categories are well balanced in acute trauma, replantation, and soft tissue reconstruction, as well as rheumatoid, congenital, and acquired non-traumatic problems.

-In addition, each fellow spends one month at Children’s Hospital of Philadelphia (CHOP) and an apartment is furnished for them.
-However, fellows are credentialed for the entire year so that as interesting cases arise, they may travel to CHOP to participate in complex congenital cases even if they occur outside of the designated month rotation.
+In addition, each fellow spends one month at Children’s Hospital of Philadelphia (CHOP).
+An apartment is furnished for them.
+Fellows are fully credentialed at CHOP for the entire year so that as interesting cases arise, they may participate in complex congenital cases even if they occur outside of the designated month rotation.
 See the CHOP Hand Fellow Manual and the CHOP Curriculum Goals and Objectives.

 With an alumni of almost 200 doctors, fellows at Curtis National Hand Center have access to some of the most complex hand and upper extremity cases, and the ability to collaborate with the best hand surgeons in the world.

 The responsibilities of the fellows are broad.
 Each fellow will benefit from clinical rotations and time in the laboratory.
 Each fellow is expected to complete at least one research project with a faculty member as a mentor that will be suitable for presentation and/or publication.
 Grant funding is available for these projects through the Hand Research Committee and generous donations from the Blaustein Foundation.
 We have an active teaching schedule with clinical, surgical, and laboratory teaching.
 Surgical procedures of the week are discussed at a weekly conference that includes case presentations.
 There is a monthly Congenital Clinic and Journal Club.
 Fellows will attend national and local courses on hand surgery.
 Fellows are actively involved with resident education.

-The Hand Service is arranged into five teams and the fellows will spend time on each team.
+The Hand Service is arranged into five teams and each fellow spends time on each team.
 The fellow is assigned to a team with a resident and several attending physicians.
 11 months of the year are spent rotating through our five busy teams.

 - Patient clinics (2 days/week)